Local Limit Theorem in negative curvature: Appendix I: Uniform mixing

-for all $\phi$ in $\e_1$-neighborhood of $\phi_0$ and all $x,y \in [a_0, \cdots, a_{k-1}].$ With those choices, for all $\phi$, 1 is an isolated eigenvalue of $\LL _{\phi } $ with eigenfunction the constant 1 (see \cite{PP} for this and all the above standard reductions). \fran{ A ball of radius $r$ in $\Si ^\tau$ contains a cylinder of length $- C \ln r $ in $\Si $ times an interval of length $cr$ in the flow direction.
+With those choices, for all $\phi$, 1 is an isolated eigenvalue of $\LL _{\phi } $ with eigenfunction the constant 1 (see \cite{PP}, Theorem 2.2 page 21).
+A ball of radius $r$ in $\Si ^\tau$ contains a cylinder of length $- C \log r $ in $\Si $ times an interval of length $cr$ in the flow direction.
 Its image on the manifold contains a ball of radius $r^{D}$, for some $D$.
-Therefore, we may assume that the suspension flow $\X$ is topologicallly power mixing.}
+Therefore, the suspension flow $\X$ is topologicallly power mixing for the symbolic distance.